On The Calendar

-The Church membership is around 90, and an average Sunday congregation is about 50.
-Sunday services commence at 10.30 am, with other services such as “cafe church” and a Traditional Communion taking place at the times given in the calendar on this website.
+The Church membership is around 60, and an average Sunday congregation is about 45.
+Sunday services commence at 10.30 am, with other services such as “cafe church” taking place at the times given in the calendar on this website.

 Our worship format is varied and tries to include items to interest a broad spectrum of ages and tastes, but will usually include a talk/sermon, bible readings, traditional and more modern music, and possibly drama or solo musical items.
-A projector and screen are used for song words/illustrations/film clips etc. and we have a sound system and hearing loop in operation.
+A projector and screen are used on occasion for song words/illustrations/film clips etc. and we have a sound system and hearing loop in operation.
+We also have large print hymn books.
 Communion is taken once per month.
 We have a children’s corner with toys and books for younger ones and their parents; and those over three years of age usually leave for Junior Church activities during the second part of the Sunday Morning Service.

-Pastoral care is important to the St. John’s community, and all members of the church have a Pastoral Visitor from within the congregation.
-A newsletter is produced each month (see the latest edition on this website), and the church building is used for a variety of events, including an annual series of lunch time musical concerts each Spring, Heritage Open days and regular coffee mornings.
-Examples of past events include a production by the Jasperian Theatre, a concert by country singer George Hamilton IV, choral works sung by a choir from America, and a one-man dramatic presentation by actor Mark Topping based on the crucifixion.
+Pastoral care is important to the St. John’s community, and all members and adherents have a Pastoral Visitor from within the congregation.
+A newsletter is produced each month (see the latest edition on this website), and the church building has been used for a variety of events, including an annual series of lunch time musical concerts each Spring, Heritage Open days, Brass Band concerts and regular coffee mornings.

 Please browse this site for more information about St. John’s.